Ashley Krooks says she makes multiple seven figures from her laptop while traveling the world.

 Q: Are you against high-ticket affiliate marketing altogether then?

 A: Not at all.
 It’s an amazing model.
 Not having to create a product or do support, but still making $1,000+ per sale?
 Sign me up.
 But if you’re pushing garbage with lifestyle marketing and lies (achoo, Ashley), I’m out.
-If you’re honest, ethical, and recommending something solid, we’re gucci.
+On the other hand, if you’re honest, ethical, and recommending something solid?
+We’re gucci.

-Q: How does Ashley get away with this?
+Q: How does Ashley get away with what she’s doing?

 A: Because she looks like the sweet girl next door, not some Brogan Paul wannabe flaunting palatial Airbnbs and matte black McLarens.
 You go, “No way she’s fleecing me for my life savings to fund her next first-class flight.”
 But you’d be wrong.